 - The official exam scores become available within two business days after the exam has been taken, and are delivered by the official licensing agency within the candidate's jurisdiction.

 Prior to booking the NCLEX-PN, the NCSBN advises visiting its website for additional information, including where to find the nearest testing site.

 What is the Job Outlook for Nurses?

-The reasons for this favorable job outcome for LPNs stems from a few different factors, including:
+The reasons for this favorable nursing outlook are thought to stem from a few different factors: